pschool-in/curriculum/content/grammar/adverb-draft.md

 I have to go now.
 Ram will see you soon.
 We first met Rani last year.
-Akila never gets up early at the weekends.
+I get up very early sometimes.
-Pooja forgot her lunch yesterday and again today.
+Pooja forgot her lunch yesterday.
-Tomorrow our fortune will be sealed.
+I work five days a week.
 Last year was the finest year of my life.
 Yesterday my problems seemed so far away.
 We must go now.